Nickymaco/drama/README.md

 # Drama

 **Hey guys, reading this document point out the syntax error where you found, thanks.
-Fork if you interesting this project, hope you enjoy** :-D
+Fork if you interesting this project and hope you enjoy** :-D

 ## Introduction

 Drama is a lightweight development libaray base on event driving.
 It does not replace any framework what you are using.
-It just add an event driving logic scene on the application and help you build N-Layers logic code struct.  <br /><br />Your 90% of applicatoins maybe base on spring framework and the code struct could be three layers at least, it looks like “DAO Layer”, “Service Layer”, “Presentation Layer”.
+It just add an event driving logic scene on the application and help you build N-Layers logic code struct.  <br /><br />Your 90% of applicatoins maybe base on spring framework and the code struct has three logic layers normally, it looks like “DAO Layer”, “Service Layer”, “Presentation Layer”.
 It’s greate in a simple project, but when become large, it created more and more module packages and you could see that too many services in a mvc controller or too many models or dao in a service.
 A lot of modules have duplication code and strong coupling and difficult to control business flow.
 Coding one would be need to modify many other associated code in a same time.
 OMG !  <br /><br />You can try drama to build a new logic code struct.
 It will help you focused event data flow and reduce “layer struct” hard code design.
 Core objects on below:

 + Event: Encapsulate parameters or data which you focused.
 + Stage: Receive events and notify logic layer objects.
 At the end stage will be output a render object.